anderson-050/power_schedule/README.md

 ## 🌟 The Story Behind the Program

-In our country, receiving electricity only within certain periods has become a daily reality since 2023.
+In our country, receiving electricity only within certain periods has been since 2023.
 This rotating schedule, which essentially divides consumption into two groups, is disruptive and highly unproductive when making plans.

 This simple Python script is my way of solving this problem.
-It instantly calculates the expected power status, ensuring you know whether a specific location will have electricity at a given moment.
+It calculates the expected power status and tells you whether a specific location will have electricity at a given moment.

 ## ✨ Features